Tapi-Mandy/guhwm/README.md

 ## Installing *Guh Window Manager*

-#### We do not provide a dedicated Arch Linux installation script/guide.
-Instead, we recommend using [archinstall](https://wiki.archlinux.org/title/Archinstall) to set up your base system, and then following the standard build and install instructions for guhwm;
+#### We recommend using [archinstall](https://wiki.archlinux.org/title/Archinstall) to set up your base system, and then following the standard build and install instructions for guhwm;

 - `sudo pacman -S --needed git base-devel`